EarlyHemisphere/steamprofilechanger/README.md

 ### Setup
 As long as the script has an "images" folder in the same directory that consists of a "test.jpg" that can be any image you want, it'll work.
 It overwrites the test.jpg each time.

+After running the following imports:

+    pip install gevent
+    pip install urllib
+    pip install beautifulsoup4
+    pip install -u steam

-With python and the right packages installed, anyone can run the script successfully if their steam username and password is known.
+the script can be run successfully if their steam username and password is known.
 2FA is also taken care of by ValvePython.

 ### Process
 At each specified interval in time, the script: